JeffersonLab/ceInstall/modules/README.md

 - PHYS_HOME: the base location of the libraries.
 Default is `<ipath>`.
-- PHYS_SUB_DIR: sub dir name of the repository.
+- PHYS_SUB_DIR: sub dir name under $PHYS_HOME (see Installation Tree below).
 Default is `sim`.

-After the source command, `module avail` will show the available modules.
-The installation scripts below are included in your $PATH.
+After the source command, `module avail` will show the available modules and the libraries installation scripts below will be in your $PATH.

 ### Geant4 Software Installation